lxy2304/PolyglotDB/docs/source/getting_started.rst

 Mac & Linux
 ```````````
 #.
-Make sure you are inside the dedicated conda environment created earlier.
-If not, activate it via: :code:`conda activate polyglotdb`.
+Make sure you are inside the dedicated conda environment just created.
+If not, activate it via :code:`conda activate polyglotdb`
 #.
-Once PolyglotDB is installed, run :code:`pgdb install /path/to/where/you/want/data/to/be/stored`, or
+Inside your conda environment, run :code:`pgdb install /path/to/where/you/want/data/to/be/stored`, or
    :code:`pgdb install` to save data in the default directory.

 .. warning::